PdoyleC/PP2-Miscellaneous-Quiz/README.md

 ### Wireframes
 ### Programmes used
-- Balsamiq
+* Balsamiq
     - For the wireframes
-- Git
+* Git
     - For version control, commiting, and pushing to Github
-- Github
+* Github
     - For storing the repository.
-- Codeanywhere
+* Codeanywhere
     - IDE used to code the website.
-- Chrome developer tools
+* Chrome developer tools
     - for checking compatibilty, debugging, styling, troubleshooting and editing code.
-- Am I responsive
+* Am I responsive
     - Used to test responsiveness of the website of the different screen sizes.
-- Google Fonts
+* Google Fonts
     - For the font stlye.
-- favicon.io
+* favicon.io
     - For the tab icon.
+* jigsaw.w3.org / validator.w3.org /
+    - for code validation

 ### Home Page